 Church of the Redeemer in Kenmore, Washington, supports community and international outreach.
 We welcome you to help us reach out to others with your participation of time, skills, and money.

 One regular outreach activity is very personal.
-People from Church of the Redeemer arrange to wash and care for the feet of those experiencing homelessness.
+People from Church of the Redeemer participate with the Foot Soul Team to wash and care for the feet of those experiencing homelessness.
+This is done with people of various area faith communities during the annual Community Resource Exchange.
+This ministry was started by people from Church of the Redeemer.

-Sometimes we help to start programs, but step back later as others step up to maintain the program.
+Another programs we have started, but now have stepped back so that others to maintain the program.
 These programs always remain in our hearts.

 There are several regular activities to provide something special to people being served by Hopelink.